RamonKaes/WebDev-Tools/tests/README.md

 1. Open `tests/index.html` in a browser
 2. Click "Run Validators Tests" or another test button
+### New UI features

+- **Select tests**: Each test card contains a checkbox.
+Select one or more and click "Run Selected" to execute only those tests.
+- **Search/Filter**: Use the search box to filter visible tests by name.
+- **Run All / Run Selected**: The dashboard provides Run All, Run Selected, and Run Category buttons.
+- **Console export**: Export results to JSON file from the UI.

 3. View the test results in the browser console

 ### Run tests from the command line